 Dumanhug from Samal Island in the Philippines sent the

 from......am in the Philippines...samal island sama

 Island lies in the Davao Gulf, in South East Mindanao.

 The Davao area is home to several ethnic minorities that had and

 as undeliverable.
-I hope that mr. Dumanhug reads
+I hope that Mr. Dumanhug reads this and will contact

 Beiner and Clifton McCracken of the Griffin

 Gallery in Florida (USA) bought a set of three